MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ```
 #### STA_*SCHEMA

-Every STA_* table also has a corresponding SCHEMA table.
-This is necessary for business to speed up the mapping process in SAC.
+Every STA_* table also has a corresponding SCHEMA table for business to speed up the mapping process in SAC.

 ## Transport Changes from D-System to P-System

 There is no automated transport link between D-SQL and P-SQL.
 Therefore the changes need to be transported by hand.

-> In order to avoid mistakes I would recommend in case of a bigger change to just delete all stored procedures from P-System and Create all D-System Procedures again
+> To avoid mistakes I would recommend in case of a bigger change to delete all stored procedures from P-System and Create all D-System Procedures again

 ![](2021-04-15-10-13-13.png)

-This can be done with the generate script function in the SQL Server.
-Tables, procedures and functions can be exported and then be run in the P-System.
+We can do this with the generate script function in the SQL Server.
+Tables, procedures, and functions can be exported and then be run in the P-System.

 # SAP Analytics Cloud